 An event that targets and/or denigrates a member or members of the SLC community on the basis of actual or perceived race, color, sex, gender, national origin, ancestry, gender identity or expression, religion, age, disability, sexual orientation, socioeconomic status, language, or citizenship can constitute a "bias incident."
-Such incidents need not rise to the level of "crime" in order to violate Sarah Lawrence policies or other applicable antidiscrimination laws.
-If you believe you are the victim of, or witness to, a bias incident, you may report it using the Bias Incident Report Form.
-You may also contact members of the Diversity, Equity, and Inclusion staff for information and support.
+Such incidents need not rise to a criminal level in order to violate Sarah Lawrence policies or other applicable antidiscrimination laws.

+If you believe you are the victim of, or witness to, a bias incident, you may report it using the Bias Incident Report Form, found on MySLC.
 Please visit the DEI website on MySLC for FAQs about bias incident reporting.
-Students may submit a report via the Electronic Bias Incident Report Form on MySLC.
+You may also contact the Diversity, Equity, and Inclusion Office for information and/or support.